Machine Explanations and Human Understanding: Experiments

 \section{Experiments}

+In light of our formal framework, we emphasize the importance of incorporating human intuition for effective explanations.
+We designed our experiment as an example of applying our theoretical framework, to demonstrate how our framework can inform experimental design and analysis.
+While our experiment doesn't directly validate the theorems, it provides strong supporting evidence for the converse, illustrating that by explicitly articulating assumptions about human intuition, we can begin to predict situations and mechanisms in which explanations can be beneficial.

-To illustrate an application of our proposed framework, our experiments test two hypotheses about the impact of human intuition on their interaction with machine explanations.
+Our experiments test two hypotheses about the impact of human intuition on their interaction with machine explanations.
 First, when people do not have sufficient intuition to judge whether the model is correct, they are more likely to agree with the model (\textbf{H1}; see discussion on \figref{fig:sec4}(c1)).
 Second, when people do have intuition, they are more likely to agree with the model when model explanations are consistent with their intuitions (\textbf{H2}; see discussion on \figref{fig:sec4}(c2)).

 To simulate real-world decision making, we follow the standard cooperative setting where the participants make predictions with the assistance of both model prediction and feature importance explanation.
-We use a synthetic model that allows us to create feature importance explanations such that either the participant has no intuition about the highlighted feature or the highlighted feature importance agrees with the participant's intuition.
+We use a synthetic model that allows us to create feature importance explanations such that either the participant has no intuition about the highlighted feature or the highlighted feature importance agrees/disagrees with the participant's intuition.